peterdikant/xair-remote/README.md

 ![X-Touch Mini controls](img/xtm-layout.png)

-You need to configure the device to have latching buttons.
-Apart from that you can use the encoder mode you prefer (my favorite is "fan").
-My current X-Touch Mini configuration is attached in the file `xair-config.bin`.
+You need to configure the device to have **toggle** buttons.
+Apart from that you can use the encoder mode you prefer (my favorite is **fan**).
+Make sure you don't change the default controller and note numbers.
+My current X-Touch Mini configuration is attached in the file [xtouch-config.bin](xtouch-config.bin).

 Currently only layer A is used.
 So make sure you have the button `LA` selected.
 The main volume is always mapped to the Fader `F1`.
 The buttons `B12` to `B16` are used to switch the different layers.
 Buttons `B09` to `B11` are currently unassigned.